vs StockyVendor comparison

 StatusDiscontinued Aug 31, 2026Active and growing

-Layer 1 AI: agentic supplier-reply monitoringNoYes — auto-updates status, items, prices, ETAs, substitutions, invoice IDs
+Layer 1 AI: agentic supplier-reply monitoringNoYes — creates structured updates for status, items, prices, ETAs, substitutions, and invoice IDs

 Layer 2 AI: structured-data insights chatbot + saved reportsNoYes